WillB97/simple-cisco/readme.md

 Aironet access points.

 The script can:
-- Locate the IP address of connected Cisco devices
+- Locate the IP address of connected Cisco devices using CDP or ARP
 - Configure the admin and enable passwords
 - Configure a static or dynamic management IP
 - Configure SSIDs with WPA2 security on both 2.4 and 5 GHz including separate SSIDs